 Heading into Saturday’s suit against Australia at The Oval, Lankan crew supervisor Ashantha de Mel believes they will face some other green tune to aid their fighters.

-“At the equal venues, the alternative countries have performed on pitches are brown and favorable for high scoring.
+“At the equal venues, the alternative countries have performed on pitches that are brown and favorable for high scoring.

 “The pitch being organized for our match in opposition to Australia on Saturday right here at The Oval is green.
 It is not bitter grapes that we’re complaining about.